GluuFederation/docs-ce-prod/3.1.4/source/user-management/scim2.md

 ### Under the Hood

-When running the code, in LDAP you will see one or more new entries under the clients branch (`ou=clients`).
-Those are new OpenID clients created by the Java client and they are employed to request short-lived tokens to access the service.
-In oxTrust, you can see them easily too: navigate to `OpenId Connect` > `Clients` and notice the column `Display Name`; they are named as "SCIM-Client".

-These clients won't clutter your LDAP, they are also short-lived (one day) so they are cleaned up automatically for you.
+When running your code, some new OpenID clients are created (they are employed to request short-lived tokens to access the service).
+In oxTrust, you can see those by navigating to `OpenId Connect` > `Clients`; they are named as "SCIM-Client".
+These clients won't clutter your LDAP, they are also short-lived (one day) so they are cleaned up automatically.

 ## SCIM Protected by UMA